rhysd/vim-grammarous/README.md

 ## FAQ

-### I want to check comments only in source code by default.
+### How do I check comments only in source code by default?

 Plese use `g:grammarous#default_comments_only_filetypes`.